etorres-revature/Password_Generator/README.md

 #### JavaSctrit

 <p align="justify">
 JavaScript(JS) is one of the core technologies of the World Wide Web (along with HTML and CSS).
 It ienables interactive web pages and is an essential part of web applications.
-JS is a multi-faceted, scripting language that provides versatility through Application Programming Interfaces (APIs) and Documetn Object Model (DOM) manipulation, amonng others.</p>
+JS is a multi-faceted, scripting language that provides versatility through Application Programming Interfaces (APIs) and Documetn Object Model (DOM) manipulation, among others.</p>

 JavaScript content above borred from <a target="_blank" rel="noopener noreferrer">[this page](https://en.wikipedia.org/wiki/JavaScript).</a>